starlee1998/homework/homework week4-5.md

 ![](https://github.com/starlee1998/homework/blob/master/%E5%9B%BE%E4%B8%80.png)

 Domestic garbage collection fees began in the late 20th century.
 In 2002, the four ministries and commissions jointly issued the “Notice on Implementing the Urban Garbage Disposal Charging System and Promoting the Industrialization of Waste Disposal”, which strongly advocated the collection of municipal solid waste disposal fees.
-However, China's garbage charges have not adopted a large-scale metering and charging model, but only in some areas for pilot exploration.
+However, China's waste charges have not adopted a large-scale metering and charging model, but only in some areas for pilot exploration.

 Ten years later, the then President Hu Jintao proposed the “Scientific Development View” in 2003, and the subsequent 11th Five-Year Plan also regards environmental protection as an important part.
 What’s more, a leading group for energy conservation and emission reduction led by Wen Jiabao was established.
 During this period, waste production was decoupled from GDP growth, which partly reflects the effectiveness of the policy.

 Although initial results have been achieved, China’s current environmental and waste policies, including the recently-recognized “garbage classification” policy, are mainly focused on waste disposal, which is conducive to improving resource utilization, However, from the perspective of calculation, it has a limited effect on decoupling waste production from GDP growth.To achieve decoupling, we still need to reduce the source of waste.

 In the past two years, the waste sorting system has gradually been introduced from the pilot to the whole country, creating conditions for waste metering and charging.
-The National Development and Reform Commission issued the "Opinions on Innovation and Improvement of the Price Mechanism for Promoting Green Development", proposing that before the end of 2020, cities and towns across the country will establish a comprehensive domestic garbage disposal fee system and conduct conditional metering charges.By then, people may actually consciously reduce waste generation for economic reasons.
+The National Development and Reform Commission issued the "Opinions on Innovation and Improvement of the Price Mechanism for Promoting Green Development", proposing that before the end of 2020, cities and towns across the country will establish a comprehensive domestic waste disposal fee system and conduct conditional metering charges.By then, people may actually consciously reduce waste generation for economic reasons.

 # 数据来源及收集过程